PedroACFerreira/pedroacferreira.github.io/_pages/about.md

 ---

 I recently finished my PhD in Neuroscience under the supervision of Prof. João Peça at University of Coimbra and am now in search for new opportunities outside strict academia.
-I am incredibdly passionate about science and how it can drive positive change!
+I am incredibly passionate about science and how it can drive positive change!
 Detail-oriented and capable of managing mutidisciplinary teams.
 Extemely fast learner and proactive.
 Experienced in programming with multiple languages as well as data analysis, statistics and visualization tools in the context of life sciences.
 Tech enthusiast and tinkerer with a love for developing tools to improve research|